-The one trip I was looking forward to the most this year was our trip to Japan.
+The one trip I was looking forward to the most in 2020 was our trip to Japan.
 While it was initially planned as a trip to see the Summer Olympics, we put that on the back burner and decided instead to make a trip in November.
+Of course, that didn’t happen either but we have our fingers crossed for 2021.

 While there’s a chance we’ll be able to make this trip (Note from Sharon: Get real, Joe.
-It’s not happening.
-That’s why we made this Plan B), I’m not holding my breath.
+It’s not happening), I’m not holding my breath.
 All I’m doing is refusing to cancel our award tickets in business class and the one hotel I was looking forward to the most on our trip.

 We visited Hakone on our trip to Japan in 2005.
 I was intent on having us stay at a ryokan and despite my ultimate failure in planning to get us there on time, we had a fantastic stay.